JM-Weber/James-Weber/docs/index.md

 ### About

-I am a Postdoctoral Research Associate at the University of Sheffield looking at the climatic impact of widescale tree planting using the state-of-the-art chemistry-climate model UKESM.
-I am an assoicate of the Leverhulme Centre for Climate Change Mitigation ([LC<sup>3</sup>M](https://lc3m.org)).
+I am an atmospheric chemist working as a Postdoctoral Research Associate at the University of Sheffield.
+My current focuses on the non-CO<sub>2</sub> climate impacts of wide scale tree planting as climate change mitigation strategy.

-### Research
+I use the state-of-the-art chemistry-climate model UKESM (United Kingdom Earth System Model) to explore

+I am also an assoicate of the Leverhulme Centre for Climate Change Mitigation ([LC<sup>3</sup>M](https://lc3m.org)).

 ### [Research](./research.md)  -- [Publications](./publications.md) -- [PhD Research](./phd_research.md) -- [UKESM](./ukesm.md)